 We’ve all experienced the dreaded echo.
 At the very least, echo can be incredibly distracting.
 At most, it can overtake the entire meeting or broadcast, resulting in quite a headache for everyone involved.
-Here’s how to fix it!
+Here’re the quick troubleshooting steps:

 What Causes Echo?